yandex/scout/docs/essential-rules.md

 Component methods must synchronously query all necessary types from the graph.
-If there are asynchronous calls in a component method, they will not be validated because they will not be called in the test. Сomponent сдфыы provides special methods for obtaining `Lazy` and `Provider`.
+If there are asynchronous calls in a component method, they will not be validated because they will not be called in the test. Сomponent class provides special methods for obtaining `Lazy` and `Provider`.

 ```kotlin